webplatform/docs/concepts/Internet_and_Web/webrtc/index.md

 * Get streaming audio, video or other data.
 * Get network information such as IP address and port, and exchange this with other WebRTC clients (known as ''peers'') to enable connection, even through [http://en.wikipedia.org/wiki/NAT_traversal NATs] and firewalls.
 * Coordinate signaling communication to report errors and initiate or close sessions.
+(There is detailed discussion of the network and signaling aspects of WebRTC [[#signaling|below]].)
 * Exchange information about media and client capability, such as resolution and codecs.
 * Communicate streaming audio, video or data.

-To acquire and communicate streaming data, WebRTC implements the following APIs.

-* MediaStream: get access to data streams, such as from the user's camera and microphone.
-See [https://dvcs.w3.org/hg/audio/raw-file/tip/streams/StreamProcessing.html specs], [[apis/webrtc/MediaStream|docs]].
-* RTCPeerConnection: audio or video calling, with facilities for encryption and bandwidth management.
-See [http://dev.w3.org/2011/webrtc/editor/webrtc.html#rtcpeerconnection-interface specs], [[apis/webrtc/RTCPeerConnection|docs]].
-* RTCDataChannel: peer-to-peer communication of generic data.
-See [http://dev.w3.org/2011/webrtc/editor/webrtc.html#rtcdatachannel specs], [[apis/webrtc/RTCDataChannel|docs]].

-(There is detailed discussion of the network and signaling aspects of WebRTC [[#signaling|below]].)

 == MediaStream (aka getUserMedia) ==